sourcemeta/jsonschema/docs/lint.markdown

 > specifications, you should make use of both linters together!

 **The `--fix/-f` option is not supported when passing YAML schemas.**

+> [!NOTE]
+> There are linting rules that require compiling and validating instance
+> against the given schema.
+For example, there is a rule to check that the
+> instances set in the `examples` keyword successfully validate against the
+> corresponding subschema.
+In those cases, if your schema has external
+> references, you will have to import them using the `--resolve`/`-r` options
+> as you would normally do when making use of other commands like `validate`
+> and `test`.

 Examples
 --------